Q: Why are there certain rooms that are too cold or too hot in my home?

 Q: Will I really be able to see a difference on my gas and electric bill by switching to a 93% efficient furnace?

-A: Yes.
-Because new variable speed motors only use the equivalent of one 75 watt high bulb, switching to a 93% efficient furnace can save you up to 40% per month.
-Excel has reported over $100 savings each month for some consumers.
+A: Yes, new variable speed motors only use the equivalent of one 75 watt light bulb.
+Customers who have switched to a 90% or greater furnace have reported up to $100 per month savings.
 How could you use an extra $100 every month?

 Q: How often should I change the air filter in my furnace and why?